-Few people are aware of how Opium and painkillers are related.
+Few people are aware of how opium and painkillers are related.
 Opium is one of the oldest drugs in the world, and its use is believed to date as far back as 4200 BC.
 The use of the substance for both medicinal and recreational purposes is commonly found throughout much of Asia and the Middle East, where it is typically smoked.
 Opium is also one of the simplest drugs still in use today.
 It is created from the opium poppy, Papaver somniferum, by cutting the seed pod and allowing the sap, or latex, to flow out.
-This sap solidifies and darkens, and it is then harvested for use.
+This fluid solidifies and darkens, and it is then harvested for use.
 Although it has historically been produced in many nations throughout Europe and Asia, today, Afghanistan is the world’s largest producer and consumer of illicit opium.

 Opium and Painkillers in the United States

 Opium’s popularity never quite reached the Western world.
 In the United States, opium is rare and recreational use has been virtually nonexistent since the mid-1800s.
 Therefore, no recent hard statistics are available.
-However, it is widely used in the production of heroin.
+However, it is widely utilized in the production of heroin.
 It is also used to manufacture pharmaceutical drugs like morphine.
 Incidentally, morphine is the most common chemical constituent of raw opium.
 Opium also contains high amounts of codeine, which is used to make many of the prescription painkillers on the market today.
 While opium may not be widely abused in the United States, many substances created from it are, such as various painkillers and heroin.

 Opiate Abuse and Addiction